Skip to main content

 The foundations required for embedding cyber security practices in digital delivery and building resilient digital services.

 Organisations may introduce additional principles and tailor the recommended activities to meet their specific circumstances, provided they still meet the core principles.
-An example of this is digital.mod.uk/secure-by-design where specialist cyber security advice has been mapped to the specific environment and project management lifecycle of the Ministry of Defence (MoD).
+An example of this is the approach taken by the Ministry of Defence (MOD), where specialist cyber security advice has been mapped to the MOD’s specific environment and project management life cycle.

 The implementation guide explains how teams can prepare for transition to Secure by Design within the required timescales.